Ford Ranchero: Present day

 Rancheros are reasonably collectible, though they are nowadays often overlooked in favor of the later-arriving Chevrolet El Camino, which stayed in production eight more years.
 Miniatures, apart from hand-cast resin kits from cottage-industry makers, are rare.
 Several Revell offerings of the 1957 model in both 1/32 and 1/25 scale have been offered over the years, as has a kit of the 1961 Ranchero by AMT/Ertl.
 A well-detailed promotional model of 1959 intended for distribution by dealers was offered both with and without interior trim, windows, and friction drive by AMT/Ertl's predecessor, SMP; resin castings of this model's body are offered by the aforementioned cottage industries, as well.
-Matchbox produced a 1961 Ford Ranchero for the 2018 line.
+Matchbox produced a 1961 Ford Falcon Ranchero for the 2018 line as well as a 1970 Ford Ranchero for the 2023 line.
 Johnny Lightning makes a 1964 model, Hot Wheels made an adult collectible '57 in a limited run.
 In 2009 Hot Wheels produced a '72 Ford Ranchero that is still in production today.
 Hot Wheels also introduced (in 2011) the '65 Ford Ranchero that has a hard tonneau cover on the bed, and an opening in the hood that reveals the engine beneath.
 Racing Champions made a 1/64 scale 1957 Ranchero and AMT/Ertl currently produces a diecast '57 which doubles as a bank.
 AMT was responsible for other early dealer promotional models, too, including those of the aforementioned El Camino.
 Tonka produced a resin toy version of the 1968-69 model in roughly 1/24 scale as part of an auto transporter set; the front end of that toy arguably resembles the 1969 model more closely.
 In 2019, Greenlight Collectibles introduced 1972, 1973, 1974, and 1976 Ranchero models in 1/64 scale.
 The 1979 Ranchero was made as a 1/18 scale resin model by BOS (Best Of Show) Models.